-In September 2021, Stockton will celebrate fifty years of teaching excellence.
+In Fall 2021, Stockton will begin celebrating fifty years of teaching excellence.

 This multimedia site celebrates the challenges and achievements of those years.
 Using historic materials from the Stockton University archives and from donations by alumni, faculty, staff, and community members, we hope to record where we have been and, in the next fifty years, where we will be going.
 We hope to tell Stockton Stories.